wxt-dev/examples/examples/browser-action-mount-ui/README.md

 ---
-name: UI mount by browser action
+name: Mount UI On Browser Action Click
 description: Click on the extension to mount the UI on the web page.
 apis:
   - createShadowRootUi